 A trendy area filled with delicious fare

-You can brunch at Breakfast Thieves, enjoy afternoon tea at Archie’s All Day, head to Ladro for pizza or the fancier Cutler & Co for a modern Australian dinner, and wine at Gertrude Street Enoteca or sip beer at the Builder’s Arms Hotel.
+You can enjoy afternoon tea at Archie’s All Day, head to Ladro for pizza or the fancier Cutler & Co for a modern Australian dinner, and sip beer at the Builder’s Arms Hotel.
 Further, explore Brunswick Street, where the super popular tapas rooftop bar named Naked for Satan is found.
 Other notable streets to wander down are Smith Street (further into Collingwood) and Johnston Street.

-KarteFoto von Marcus Bichel Lindegaard (CC BY 2.0) bearbeitet
+Mapphoto by Marcus Bichel Lindegaard (CC BY 2.0) modified

 - 5